casualprogram/7Tinh-hub-AIO/README.md

 This project is ideal for developers interested in web scraping, automation, and integrating with Discord for real-time notifications.

+Updates :

+- 03/23
-NOTICE : a lot of private request API and URL/Key has been hide for safety purpose.
+  > a lot of private request API and URL/Key has been hide for safety purpose.
 If you interested in learning more on each specific module and how it works.
-Feel free to send me a message on twitter :D !
+Feel free to send me a message on twitter.
+- 05/24
+  > After the shopify checkout URL (module 7), I will stop push updates for this repo.
+After 2 months and great amount of updates, 7Tin has became a real community that I am so proud of!.
+  > From now on, I will shift my focus into 7Tin AIO V2, which extends the ideas of have the user with more control over the bot, perhaps run the module that benefit them.
+There are so many excting anti-bot solutions that I can wait to test it out and give my community a huge advantages over regular user.
+Unfortunately, this V2 will be a private repo until I think it is ready to be share with the devs community :D !

 ## Features